0BananaBig0/from_gcc_to_cpp/docs/ConstConstexprAndStatic.md

 5. Any variable or object declared with the `constexpr` keyword is constant and **cannot be modified after it is initialized**.
 6. It enhances **the code readabilit**.
+7. While `extern constexpr` variables cannot be used as forward declarations, they are allowed as definitions but are not useful. `extern const` variables are allowed but are treated as runtime `const` variables.

 #### Allowed Elements (Valid Elements)